evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > **Calculator Precision:**
 > When converting "pure" radians like $4$, you will need to use the $\pi$ button on your calculator to get an accurate decimal.
 Using a truncated value like $3.14$ will introduce rounding errors into your degree measure.

+## 2026June09 - Area of a Sector, Angular Velocity, Applications (Precalculus - Trigonometry 5) :